Airless Spray Equipment

 Air line

-The compressed air is taken from the compressor to the airless spray via an air line.
+Compressed air from the compressor is routed to the airless spray via an air line.

 The connection is usually a screw system, as illustrated.

-• Always ensure the air is clean and dry
+1. Always ensure the air is clean and dry.

-• Do not turn on the air until the connection is secure
+2. Do not turn on the air until the connection is secure.

-• Be aware of the pressures and turn the air on progressively
+3. Be aware of the pressures and turn the air on progressively.

 Pressure